wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ```

 ### Preparation for Federation
 For enabling Federation, we need to have RabbitMQ in place.
-Please follow the instructions here - [offline/federation_preparation.md] for setting up RabbitMQ.
+Please follow the instructions in [offline/federation_preparation.md](./offline/federation_preparation.md) for setting up RabbitMQ.

 After that continue to the next steps below.